ovh/terraform-provider-ovh/website/docs/r/me_identity_user.html.markdown

 ## Attributes Reference

+* `urn` - URN of the user, used when writing IAM policies
 * `creation` - Creation date of this user.
 * `last_update` - Last update of this user.
 * `password_last_update` - When the user changed his password for the last time.